WebDjs/WebDjs/README.md

 ![MVC](https://www.codeproject.com/KB/aspnet/528117/16.JPG "MVC")

 About the server is used Express.
+The view engine is Pug.
 As an ODM is used Mongoose.
 For authentication is used Passport.

 The app includes:
  1. Registration and login system;